BGRC CODE OF CONDUCT

 The following behaviour is expressly prohibited and may result in exclusion from BGRC:

-- Unwelcome conduct – whether verbal, physical, or visual – that is based on a person’s protected status, such as race, colour, religion, sex, age, national origin, citizenship status, disability, sexual orientation, veteran status, or any other protected status.
+- Unwelcome conduct – whether verbal, physical, or visual – that is based on a person’s protected status, such as race, colour, religion, sex, gender, age, national origin, citizenship status, disability, sexual orientation, veteran status, or any other protected status or protected characteristics.
 This includes harassment of another individual whether verbal, physical or visual.

 - Abusive language and/or physical aggression, deliberately causing injury to another or any disorderly conduct or malicious disturbance.
 This includes intimidation or harassment of others.